 - If the bleeding continues reapply the powder

 If your dog is calm you can dip your dogs nail directly into the powder.
 That will cause the bleeding to stop almost immediately.
 If your dog won’t let you handle his nails after a trimming accident you can use the application method mentioned above.
-Just be sure to keep moderate pressure applied to the nail for 30 seconds when using an applicator.
+Just be sure to keep moderate pressure applied to the nail for at least 30 seconds when using an applicator.